WINk Tops One Day Trading Volume of $433.71 Million (WIN)

-WINk (CURRENCY:WIN) traded 9.3% higher against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on December 19th.
+WINk (CURRENCY:WIN) traded 9.3% higher against the U.S. dollar during the 24 hour period ending at 13:00 PM ET on December 24th.
+WINk has a total market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.
 Over the last week, WINk has traded up 5% against the U.S. dollar.
 One WINk coin can now be purchased for approximately $0.0013 or 0.00000002 BTC on cryptocurrency exchanges.
-WINk has a total market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: